clewisdavis/The-Joy-of-React/course-notes.md

 - The form submit event will be called automatically when the suer clicks the button, or presses "Enter" whenever the input or button is focused.
 - When that event fires, we will run our search.

-- Instead of trying to re-create a bunch of standard web platform stuff, **we should use the platform native behaviour** and let it solve these sorts of problems for us!
+- Instead of trying to re-create a bunch of standard web platform stuff, **we should use the platform native behavior** and let it solve these sorts of problems for us!

 - By using a form submit event, we get to user client-side validation: